 Lemonade performs an annual risk self-assessment to indicate changes in risk and risk mitigating control levels for risks identified in a prior period or ORSA, and any potential emerging risks on both financial and non-financial domains.
 The risk self-assessment is conducted by the first line and evaluates risks according to quantitative and qualitative measures rating the risks with regard to their potential impact and likelihood after consideration of the effectiveness of controls.
-The risk ratings are reflected within the Risk Dashboard across the following categories;
+The risk ratings are reflected within the Company's risk dashboard ("Risk Dashboard") across the following categories;

-- Operational Risks (strategic, preventable and external risks) - Financial & Solvency Risk (market risk, including interest risk, credit risk, including counterparty risk and underwriting risk, including pricing risk) - Compliance Risk - Financial and Regulatory Reporting Risk
+- Operational Risks (strategic, preventable and external risks) - Financial (market risk, including interest risk, credit risk, including counterparty risk and underwriting risk, including pricing risk), Solvency and Regulatory Reporting Risk - Compliance Risk

-The Company will, on an annual basis, detail the risk profile and related mitigating controls taking into account risk events in the prior period and failures in controls and mitigation measures (if any).
+The Company details the risk profile and related mitigating controls on an annual basis, taking into account risk events in the prior period and failures in controls and mitigation measures (if any).